brijeshc1307/CPP/constructors_destructors.md

 - **No return type (not even `void`).**
 - **Automatically invoked when an object is created.**
 - Can be **default, parameterized, or copy constructor**.

+### **Why use it?**
+- Auto-initializes members
+- Makes code cleaner and safer
+- Supports overloading for flexibility
+- Required for const or reference members

 ### **Example: Constructor**
 Default Constructor – Takes no arguments.